Do you need help?

 Are rats poisonous to dogs?

-If a dog ate a rat that had recently been poisoned with rodenticide, there’s a possibility it could suffer from secondary rat poisoning.
-If you suspect your dog has eaten a rat it’s best to err on the side of caution and contact your vet for advice.
+If a dog eats a rat that has recently been poisoned with rodenticide, it could suffer from secondary rat poisoning.
+If you suspect secondary poisoning after your dog has eaten a rat, it’s best to err on the side of caution and contact your vet for advice.

 How is rat poisoning in dogs treated?

-Treatment depends on several factors including the type of poison, the amount eaten and the length of time since ingestion.
-Because there are so many varieties of rodenticide available, treatment can vary and only after examination will your vet be able to decide on the best course of treatment.
+Treatment depends on several factors, including the type of poison, the amount eaten, and the length of time since ingestion.

 What can you give a dog that ate rat poison?